 That said, you might have federal loans that are eligible for direct consolidation through the federal government.
 But your private student loans won’t be eligible for federal consolidation — only for student loan refinancing.

-This distinction is important if you’re exploring Sallie Mae consolidation, as your options will be different depending on whether you have federal or private student loans.
+In other words, if you’re searching for alternatives to Sallie Mae loan consolidation, your options will be different depending on whether you have federal or private student loans.

 Before 2008, Sallie Mae offered consolidation loans.
 If you had multiple student loans, you were able to combine them through Sallie Mae consolidation.

 But Sallie Mae no longer offers a consolidation loan, nor does it offer student loan refinancing.
 The company now primarily provides private student loans for college, as well as for career training and K-12 schools.

 Of course, just because Sallie Mae consolidation loans are no longer a thing doesn’t mean you’re out of luck.
 Borrowers have a wide range of choices for repaying their student debt, whether they need consolidation (for federal loans only) or refinancing (for federal or private loans).